 - Members of our core staff teams have been on harm reduction training courses run by the The Loop

 - We warn our audience about any safety concerns regarding particular drugs found on site.
-Please download our free Shambala phone app to receive notifications.
+Please download our Shambala phone app to receive notifications.

 - We are proud to be part of an industry-wide initiative promoting sexual safety at festivals – we believe that everyone should feel (and be) safe at all times, and that any form of uninvited advance (physical or verbal) is absolutely unacceptable.